danielkreppel/BlazorServerTestApp/README.md

 - Blazor Server
 - .Net Core 3.0 SDK
-- Dapper.Contrib
+- Dapper.Contrib (For the database operations)
-- SQL Server
+- SQL Server 2016 Developer
+- SqlTableDependency (To listen to database changes and refresh the clients connected through events triggered from the Service layer)